Who Is Liable if Someone Drowns in Your Pool?

 - Filing a lawsuit

-You may be entitled to compensation for pain and suffering, psychological trauma, costs of medical care including future care, lost earnings and other losses that resulted from you or your loved one drowning or nearly drowning.
-A lawyer will fight to obtain the award that you deserve.
+You may be entitled to compensation for pain and suffering, psychological trauma, the costs of current and future medical care, lost earnings, and other losses that resulted from a drowning accident.
+A lawyer from our firm will fight to obtain the award that you deserve.